 Actors and the military have overlapped since the beginning of Hollywood.
 In bygone wars, even A-list stars either signed up or were drafted.
-Clark Gable and Jimmy Stewart served with distinction in World War II, while Gary Cooper and John Wayne weaseled out of military commitments in ways that make for unedifying reading.
+Clark Gable and Jimmy Stewart served with distinction in World War II, while John Wayne weaseled out of military commitments in ways that make for unedifying reading.
 George C. Scott was born too late for that war, but served in the Marines immediately afterwards before his sharp features and knowledge of the milieu made for great performances in Dr. Strangelove and Patton.
 When we think of soldiers who become actors, we’re likely to think of the late R. Lee Ermey, the Marine drill sergeant who portrayed a Marine drill sergeant to unforgettable effect in Full Metal Jacket, leading to a distinguished career playing cops, politicians, and other authority figures.
 Even in his civilian roles (like his grieving father in Dead Man Walking), Ermey’s bearing infused his characters with a certain rectitude.

 As you may know, Driver enlisted in the U.S. Marines shortly after the 9/11 terrorist attacks.
 He was never deployed, but he served two years and eight months before a biking accident led to a medical discharge.
 (Funny fact: His fellow Marines called him “Ears Two,” since there was already another soldier in their ranks with big ears whom they nicknamed “Ears One.”)
 Following his stint in the Corps, he got into Juilliard, which he had previously auditioned for before enlisting.
 He has described the difficulties he faced in transitioning from the Corps to an environment like the theater, with such a radically different structure.